 · Valid photo ID - driver's license, passport, birth certificates all work

-On the day of your ceremony, you'll need to sign the license, I'll need to sign it, and we'll need to find two witnesses - they could be guests if you include them, or two random folks we find on the trail!
-You or I will also need to return the license within 30 days of your elopement.
+On the day of your elopement ceremony, you'll need to sign the license, I'll need to sign it, and we'll need to find two witnesses - they could be guests if you include them, or two random hikers we find on the trail.
+I will return the license within 30 days of your elopement.

-· Elope at sunrise - even if you're not a morning person, there's something about getting up at 3AM & giddy to be married that feels like an adventure in itself, y'know?
+· Elope at sunrise - even if you're not a morning person, there's something about getting up at 3 AM, giddy to be married that feels like an adventure in itself, y'know?

 · Do something super unique like renting a jeep or a helicopter to take you someplace otherwise unattainable